The Cost of Bad Grammar in Business—and How AI Tools Prevent Mistakes

 Beyond Basic Spell Check: The Evolution of Grammar Tools

 Remember the days when spell check would underline misspelled words in red, and that was pretty much it?
 We've come a long way since then.
+The evolution from basic spell checkers to today's sophisticated AI writing assistants has been nothing short of revolutionary.

 The evolution has been remarkable: